My actual rating is 0.5 for effort and because I actually want to read Rowell’s other book, Fangirl.

 However, racism was only one of the problems with this book.
 I felt as those Eleanor’s situation was over exaggerated.
 That is, her struggling with familial issues, poverty, alcoholism, and bullying didn’t seem authentic.
 I’m sure these issues can all occur simultaneously, but in the end I stopped caring about Eleanor’s family situation because the way Rowell handled it wasn’t doing it for me.
 Her relationship with her family members was one-dimensional, superficial.
 I didn’t see the literary depth to it; her relationship was a device to make Eleanor more sympathetic to the reader.
 The device broke on me.

 I found the romance to be a la Romeo and Juliet and bland.
 The idea of the romantic development of the title characters (girl and boy meet and connect over mix-tapes and comic book) is cute and charming, but was poorly and unrealistically executed.
 Eleanor and Park spend several week after their first encounter not talking at all, until Park lends Eleanor one of his comic books.
 But they still don’t talk when they read comic books together on the bus.
 Next thing that happens (within two chapters to be specific), Park proclaims his love for Eleanor despite both bemoaning the fact they know little about each other.
-(I’ll give him credit for taking it slower than Romeo.)** They never truly knew each, until maybe some important secrets were revealed until the final chapters.
+(I’ll give him credit for taking it slower than Romeo.)2 They never truly knew each, until maybe some important secrets were revealed until the final chapters.
 Their love is founded on illusions and fantasies they have made of each other; it is not true love, despite their shared passion for music and comic books.

-All the potential this initially seem to have quickly vanished as I cracked out the book and started Chapter 1.
+All the potential this initially seem to have quickly vanished as I cracked open the book and started Chapter 1.
 I would love to forget about it, but I can’t.
 Eleanor & Park is highly problematic and has no true plot(s).
 No matter how much I tried to not get infuriated by the messages and execution of the book…resistance was futile.

 Park didn’t look pretty.
 He looked dangerous.
 Like Ming the Merciless.